jappeace/jappeaceApplication/content/learned-aruba-rental.md

 but this will be completed in 6 years.
-It's difficult to measure if it's "worth it," because the first few months of this project were naturally the worst I could have had, with no reviews, so I had to compensate by lowering the price.
+It's difficult to measure if it's "worth it," because the first few months of this project were naturally the worst I could have had.
+I had no reviews so I had to compensate by lowering the price.
 Furthermore, things like solar panels and my custom [rental booking](https://github.com/jappeace/rentals/) site are still not operational[^link].
-The solar panels should reduce the electric bill from roughly 250 euros to close to 0, and the rental booking website eliminates the need for Airbnb, which takes 15% cut of bookings.
+The solar panels should reduce the electric bill from roughly 250 euros to close to 0, and the rental booking website eliminates the need for Airbnb, which takes 17% cut of bookings.

 [^link]: If it is operational this [link](https://rental.jappie.me) should work.